plant-based CHOCOLATE CAKE // LEFTOVERS

-🍫🎄 Got any leftover Christmas chocolate?
-Grandma Sita’s chocolate vegan cake is quick and easy to make, and it even helps you to clean out any leftover any kind of chocolate.
-Grandma Sita is a big fan of leftovers berry jam as well and loves using them in her popular vegan cakes.
+🍫 Got any leftover chocolate?
+Grandma Sita’s plant-based chocolate cake is quick and easy to make, and it even helps you to clean out any leftover any kind of chocolate.
+Grandma Sita is a big fan of leftover berry jam as well and loves using them in her popular plant-based cakes.

 ➡️ Some of the big chocolate producers are finally measures, sourcing their chocolate in a more ethical way.
 Keep your eyes out for ethical labels on the packaging that guarantee a sustainable supply chain.
 We as consumers do have an influence as every purchase is a small statement.
 Thus, every fairly produced Christmas treat counts to remind the chocolate industry of its responsibility.

 Grandma Sita empowers plant-based home cooking and baking, by bringing learning to your kitchen.
 Grab your leftover chocolate – and ready, set, bake!
 Grandma Sita’s sustainable cuisine is always tasty and cooked from scratch with lots of love. 💚